bf4/bf4.github.com/_posts/2015-06-11-ember-sprinkling-in-components.md

 ## Code

-Let's break down of the steps via [http://frontside.io/blog/2014/03/06/a-sprinkling-of-ember.html](http://frontside.io/blog/2014/03/06/a-sprinkling-of-ember.html) by @tehviking and work done in [http://emberjs.jsbin.com/zikupe/10/edit?html,js,output](http://emberjs.jsbin.com/zikupe/10/edit?html,js,output)
+Let's break down of the steps via [http://frontside.io/blog/2014/03/06/a-sprinkling-of-ember.html](http://frontside.io/blog/2014/03/06/a-sprinkling-of-ember.html) by @tehviking and work done in [my JS Bin](http://emberjs.jsbin.com/zikupe/10/edit?html,js,output)

 For either of the JS Bins, you can walk through the snapshots to see my progress.